Goulustis/double-toy/README.md

 # double-toy
-This will contain an implementation of optimizing y' = x with PyTorch and Jax
+This will contain an implementation of optimizing y' = 2*x with PyTorch and Jax